Operation Time: Plot

-When the Mysterons (voiced by Donald Gray) bizarrely threaten to "kill time", Colonel White (voiced by Donald Gray) sends the Spectrum captains to major cities to watch for potential targets.
-No promising intelligence surfaces until Captain Magenta (voiced by Gary Files) discovers that the Commander of Western Region World Defence, General J.F.
+When the Mysterons bizarrely threaten to "kill time", Colonel White sends the Spectrum captains to major cities to watch for potential targets.
+No promising intelligence surfaces until Captain Magenta discovers that the Commander of Western Region World Defence, General J.F.
 Tiempo – whose surname means "time" in Spanish – is at a clinic in England to undergo neurosurgery.
 Believing that Tiempo's life is in danger, White has him flown to Cloudbase with his surgeon, Dr Magnus, who insists that the operation – to be carried out with the aid of a pioneering medical device called the "cerebral pulsator" – go ahead as planned.
-White reluctantly agrees and allows him to use their sickbay as an operating theatre, with Cloudbase's medical officer Dr Fawn (voiced by Charles Tingwell) assisting Magnus and his subordinates.
+White reluctantly agrees and allows him to use their sickbay as an operating theatre, with Cloudbase's medical officer Dr Fawn assisting Magnus and his subordinates.

-Unknown to Spectrum, Magnus is a Mysteron reconstruction of the original doctor, who has been killed in a road accident engineered by Captain Black (voiced by Donald Gray).
+Unknown to Spectrum, Magnus is a Mysteron reconstruction of the original doctor, who has been killed in a road accident engineered by Captain Black.
 During the operation, the reconstruction deliberately overruns the pulsator, inducing a seizure that kills his masked patient.
-Fawn removes the mask to reveal the face of Captain Scarlet (voiced by Francis Matthews), who unknown to Magnus had substituted for Tiempo.
+Fawn removes the mask to reveal the face of Captain Scarlet, who unknown to Magnus had substituted for Tiempo.
 Exposed as a Mysteron agent, Magnus breaks out of the sickbay and flees to Cloudbase's generator room.
-He is cornered by Captain Blue (voiced by Ed Bishop) and killed when he is knocked against a bare cable.
+He is cornered by Captain Blue and killed when he is knocked against a bare cable.

 During this time, an abnormality has appeared on one of pre-operative radiographs taken of Tiempo's head: Magnus' hand, which was accidentally caught in the image, has blocked the X-rays and is registering as solid flesh.
 With Tiempo saved and Scarlet revived thanks to his retro-metabolic powers, White announces that Spectrum will develop technology to exploit the Mysterons' imperviousness to X-rays and vulnerability to electricity.